Surprising Health Benefits of Beets

 Gone are the days of only eating beets from a can or salad bar.
 Now you can find beets spiralized (or spiralize them yourself), pre-steamed or cooked in the produce section, and in liquid form at your favorite juice bar.
 Fun fact: you can also eat beet leaves (aka beet greens).

 Beet chips and pickled beets are gaining popularity too.
 Pickled beets can be healthy too, as long as they aren't loaded with salt and sugar in the pickling process.
-Here's a quick and easy pickled beet recipe sure to add flavor and variety to dinner.

 Bottom line: You can't beat beets!
 Add these nutrition powerhouses to your diet for a plethora of health benefits, from improved endurance and lower blood pressure, to decreased inflammation and regularity.